louthy/language-ext/Samples/DomainTypesExamples/README.md

 The goal is to demonstrate how domain types, factories, rules, algebraic traits, and effectful capabilities can work together to build a safe and composable domain model.

-The sample includes users, work days, work blocks, durations, dates, and generated runtime data.
+The sample includes users, work days, work blocks, durations, dates, payments, and generated runtime data.
 It shows how external or primitive values are converted into meaningful domain values, how invariants are enforced during construction, and how valid values can later be composed safely.

 ### What the sample models